 Are Big Lobsters Tough When Cooked?

 If you’re anything like us, it’s easy to cook more lobster than you can eat in one sitting — who can blame you when it looks and smells so good?
-Thankfully, it is possible to reheat cooked lobster without it losing its rich flavor and tender texture as long as you’ve used the live lobster storage best practices.
+Thankfully, it is possible to reheat cooked lobster without losing its rich flavor and tender texture, as long as you’ve followed the best practices for storing live lobster.

-- Fully-cooked, in-shell lobster only keeps for 24 hours.
+- Fully cooked, in-shell lobster is only kept for 24 hours.

 - Par-boiled (semi-cooked) lobster can be kept for 2-3 days.